shivenducs1136/chessgame/README.md

 - mvn install

-#👋 _**Contributing**_
+👋 _**Contributing**_

-We welcome contributions from the community!
-If you have an idea for an improvement or a bug fix, please fork the repository and submit a pull request.
-Before contributing, please review our contribution guidelines.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

-#🤝 _**Contact**_
+🤝 _**Contact**_

 Shivendu Mishra
 shivenduaps986@gmail.com